deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 Deckhouse only works with the enabled modules.
 Modules can be enabled or disabled by default, depending on the [bundle used](#module-bundles).
 Learn more on how to explicitly [enable and disable the module](#enabling-and-disabling-the-module).

-You can configure the module using the parameter with the module name in camelCase in the Deckhouse configuration.
-The parameter value is a multi-line YAML string with the module settings.
+You can configure the module using the ModuleConfig resource named as module in kebab-case.

-Some modules can also be configured using custom resources.
-Use the search bar at the top of the page or select a module in the left menu to see a detailed description of its settings and the custom resources used.

 Below is an example of the `kube-dns` module settings: